gouthamnarsinga/WeatherForecast/README.md

 # Features

-Current Weather Display: View the current weather conditions including temperature, humidity, wind speed, etc.
+- **Current Weather Display:** View the current weather conditions including temperature, humidity, wind speed, etc.

-3-Day Forecast: Get a forecast for the next three days, allowing users to plan ahead.
+- **3-Day Forecast:** Get a forecast for the next three days, allowing users to plan ahead.

-Search by City Name: Users can enter the name of their desired city to retrieve weather information for that location.
+- **Search by City Name:** Users can enter the name of their desired city to retrieve weather information for that location.

-Getting Started
+# Getting Started

-To run the Weather App on your local machine, follow these steps:
+To run the Weather Forecast App on your local machine, follow these steps:

 # Clone the repository: